 Please note that, once the editorial board informs the author that the paper under review is accepted, via email or online journal system, it is tacitly approved that the copyright of the paper is transferred from the author to the journal, no matter whether Copyright Transfer Agreement is signed or the formal acceptance letter is offered instantly after the acceptance.
 As soon as the acceptance decision is notified, the editorial board will not agree to any request from the author for cancellation or removal of the paper.

 IIETA will hold copyright on all papers, while the author will maintain all other rights including patents and the right to use and reproduce material.

 This is an open access journal, which means all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 CHARGES AND FEES

 Prices for subscription to print copies can be viewed here.

-This journal does not levy any charge to authors for submission, processing, or online publishing.
+This journal does not levy any charges to authors for submission, processing, or publication.